forestbelton/fp/README.md

 fp
 ==

 fp is a software-based floating point library.
-It supports up to 14 decimal digits of precision, and uses a packed BCD format internally.
+It supports up to 14 decimal digits of precision, utilizing an internal format based on [packed BCD](http://en.wikipedia.org/wiki/Binary-coded_decimal#Packed_BCD).
 I chose this format to mimic the floating point representation used on the TI-8x line of calculators.
-This format takes up slightly more (2 bytes) space than an IEEE 754 binary64 type, but it has several advantages:
+This format takes up slightly more (2 bytes) space than an [IEEE 754 binary64](http://en.wikipedia.org/wiki/Double-precision_floating-point_format#IEEE_754_double-precision_binary_floating-point_format:_binary64) type, but it has several advantages:
 * It's easy to read.
 Since the data is in BCD, you can look at and manipulate the hexadecimal representation easily.
 * It accurately stores common values such as 0.1.
 This is not possible in base-2 floating point representations.